Hillview PTO contributions are tax-deductible. Tax ID #20-1194928.

 A. General Powers.
 The affairs, activities and operation of the organization shall be managed by the Executive Board.
 The Executive Board shall transact necessary business during the intervals between the meetings of the membership and such other business as may be referred to it by the membership or these Bylaws.
-It may create Standing and Special Committees, approve the plans and work of standing and special committees, present reports and recommendations at the meetings of the membership, prepare and submit a budget to the membership for approval, and, in general, conduct the business and activities of the organization.
+It may create Standing Committees and Special Committees (both defined herein), approve the plans and work of Standing and Special Committees, present reports and recommendations at the meetings of the membership, prepare and submit a budget to the membership for approval, and, in general, conduct the business and activities of the organization.

 D. Quorum.
-A majority of the regular members of the Executive Board shall constitute a quorum for the transaction of business.
+A majority of the regular, non ex-officio, members of the Executive Board shall constitute a quorum for the transaction of business.

 E. Voting.
 The act of the majority of the regular and ex-officio members of the Executive Board present at a meeting at which a quorum is present shall be required for all action to be taken by the Executive Board.

 G. Removal.
-When an officer fails to attend three consecutive meetings, or four meetings total during the course of a year, without adequate excuse, or when an officer is not fulfilling the responsibilities of the office as prescribed in the bylaws or standing rules, or engages in conduct which the Executive Board determines to be injurious to the organization or its purposes, the Executive Board may, by a two-thirds (2/3) affirmative vote, take action as it determines appropriate, which may include: (1) asking for the resignation of the officer; and/or (2) making a formal recommendation that the officer be removed from office.
+When an officer fails to attend three consecutive meetings, or four meetings total during the course of a year, without adequate excuse, or when an officer is not fulfilling the responsibilities of the office as prescribed in the Bylaws or the Standing Rules of the Hillview Middle School PTO (“Standing Rules”), or engages in conduct which the Executive Board determines to be injurious to the organization or its purposes, the Executive Board may, by a two-thirds (2/3) affirmative vote, take action as it determines appropriate, which may include: (1) asking for the resignation of the officer; and/or (2) making a formal recommendation that the officer be removed from office.

 A. Nominating Committee.
-The Nominating Committee shall be composed of five (5) persons, recruited by the Parliamentarian, with suggestions from the Executive Board.
+The Nominating Committee shall be composed of five (5) persons and one (1) alternate, all recruited by the Parliamentarian with suggestions from the Executive Board.
+The selection of the Nominating Committee shall be subject to ratification by majority vote of the Executive Board at any regular or special meeting of the Board.
 In addition, the Principal of the school, or a faculty member appointed by the Principal, shall serve in an advisory capacity.
 Every effort shall be made each year to ensure that the Nominating Committee shall have at least two members who reside in the Encinal School/Laurel School boundary area and at least two members who reside in the Oak Knoll School boundary area.
-The committee shall carry out its responsibilities as specified in Section VI.
+The committee shall carry out its responsibilities as specified in Section VII.

-B. Other Standing Committees.
-The Executive Board may establish such other Standing Committees as it deems necessary and advisable.
+Committees as it deems necessary and advisable.
 The Presidents shall appoint the chairpersons of all Standing Committees, who shall serve as ex-officio members of the Executive Board.
+The appointment of the chairpersons of Standing Committees shall be subject to ratification by majority vote of the Executive Board at any regular or special meeting of the Board.
 Only Voting Members may serve as chairpersons.
-The chairperson of each committee shall recruit the members for his or her committee.
-Any Regular, Voting or Honorary Member may serve as a committee member.
+The chairperson of each committee shall assist in recruiting the members for his or her committee.
+Any Regular or Honorary Member may serve as a committee member.
 The Chairperson shall report the plans and activities of the committee to the Executive Board, which must approve all such reports.

 C. Special Committees.
 The Presidents and/or the Executive Board may create Special Committees.
 Special Committees shall be created for a specific time and/or task and shall cease to exist when that time or task has been completed, or on the last day of instruction, whichever occurs first.
 The Presidents shall appoint the chairpersons of all Special Committees.
+The appointment of the chairpersons of Special Committees shall be subject to ratification by majority vote of the Executive Board at any regular or special meeting of the Board.
 Only Voting Members may serve as chairpersons.
 Any Regular or Honorary Member may serve as a committee member.
 The Chairperson shall report the plans and activities of the committee to the Executive Board, which must approve all such reports.

-The Presidents, Vice-Presidents and Principal of the school shall represent the organization in meetings of the Menlo Park City School District, District Council.
+The Presidents, Vice-Presidents and Principal of the school shall represent the organization in meetings of the District Council.

 A. Fiscal Year.
-The fiscal year of the organization shall begin August 1st and end July 31s t of each year.
+The fiscal year of the organization shall begin on August 1st and end on July 31st of each year.